 Divorce from a teenager’s perspective

 My parents’ divorce came as a shock.
 I didn’t want to deal with it during high school.
 I felt so alone and scared, and wished I had someone to speak to about what was happening.
 I didn’t agree with their decisions, but my voice was never heard, as if I wasn’t old enough to speak my mind and for it to be respected.
-I was in this weird limbo, where I felt I was old enough to decide who I wanted to live with but couldn’t chose without hurting my parents.
+I was in this weird limbo, where I felt I was old enough to decide who I wanted to live with but couldn’t choose without hurting my parents’ feelings.

 I got to spend time with both of my parents.
 They both kept in close communication with me while at the other parent’s home, and at times it felt like having a split family could work, that we could all get along.
 But eventually it turned bad.
 It was really difficult and hurtful.
 I’m sure my parents didn’t mean it, but they became so emotional and said such awful things.
 Every spiteful word pierced my heart with such force that I would feel sick, angry and helpless.
 Moving between parents was draining.
 As soon as I was at one house it was a big issue if I ever forgot anything and had to go back to the other house.